Odd-even effect in the dominant order of self-assembly of cross junctions in space dimension $d \ge 3$: Summary and outlook

-Inspired by the recent identification of a counterintuitive conclusion that octahedral junctions self-assemble into a uniaxially ordered state \cite{jcp}, we examined the issue of self-assembly of cross junctions in general dimensions.
+Inspired by the recent identification of a counterintuitive conclusion that octahedral junctions, the cross junction in dimension three, self-assemble into a uniaxially ordered state \cite{jcp}, we examined the issue of self-assembly of cross junctions in general dimensions.

 The analysis showed that the forced presence of (at least) one completely ordered axis is a unique property of the $d=3$ case, arising from the impossibility of dividing $d$ into a sum of multiple integers larger than $1$.